jpablomm/cs294-osworld-bench/docs/loop-detection-improvements.md

 ## Solution Architecture

-We implemented a three-layer solution:
+We implemented a four-layer solution:

 ```
 ┌─────────────────────────────────────────────────────────────┐